The Interrelationship Between Marine Corps and ASVAB

 ASVAB scores determine whether a candidate has qualified for the U.S. Military Services or not.
 There are 3 formats of the score,

-I. The Standard Score- This is the standard score a candidate gets in each subtest after equating.
+I. The Standard Score- This is the standard score that a candidate gets in each subtest after equating.
 Equating is a process where the scores are statistically linked across the various administration modes and forms.
 ASVAB scores remain the same irrespective of the mode of administration a candidate receives due to this equating process.

 II.
-The AFQT Score- The Armed Forces Qualification Test score or the AFQT score decides whether a candidate gets enlisted in the U.S. Military Services or not.
+The AFQT Score- The Armed Forces Qualification Test score or the AFQT score decides whether a candidate will get enlisted in the U.S. Military Services or not.
 For each of the military wings, there is a minimum AFQT score which qualifies for selection.
 The scores in Arithmetic Reasoning, Mathematics Knowledge, Word Knowledge and Paragraph Comprehension are used for the AFQT score calculation.

 III.
 The Composite Score- The scores of the different subtests are used for the composite score calculation.
 This is also called the Line Score.
 These scores decide the candidate's job options in the Marine Corps.
 This score throws light on the aptitude of the candidates for the different jobs available in the Marine Corps.